-The characteristics of mountain ecosystems vary depending on specific altitude, the landforms, biomes, and bodies of water surrounding the mountain, and proximity to the equator.
+The characteristics of mountain climate and ecosystems vary depending on specific altitude, the landforms, biomes, bodies of water surrounding the mountain, and proximity to the equator.
 However, mountainous regions share a variety of characteristics despite differences in climate, weather, and specific indigenous life.
 These properties include rapid variation in weather and organisms, biodiversity, and the property of being fragile.

 All mountain ecosystems share the property of high altitude, rising rapidly from the surrounding terrain.
 Generally, mountainous regions are defined as any rugged gradient rising above 5,000 feet.
 Mountains are distinguished from plateaus by their grade.
 While plateaus are also found at 5,000 feet or more above sea level, they do not share the steep incline of a mountainous landform.

-Weather and Climate
+Weather and Characteristics of Mountain Climate

-While the specific weather experienced in a given mountainous region may vary depending on location and altitude, some climate characteristics are shared between regions.
-First of all, mountains are subject to drastic changes in temperature and weather from moment to moment.
+While the specific weather experienced in a given mountainous region may vary depending on location and altitude, some characteristics of mountain climate are shared between regions.
+First of all, mountain region climate is subject to drastic changes in temperature and weather from moment to moment.
 A thunderstorm can roll in from a clear sky in minutes, or warm temperatures can plummet below freezing over a very short amount of time.

 Life and Biodiversity